Does Each Topic Sentence State the Purpose of That Paragraph? Check Topic Sentences for Signaling

 • Acknowledging something that complicates/seems to challenge your claim.
 Elaborating/proving the complication in the rest of the paragraph.

-• Voicing what a naysayer might say in objection to your claim (this can be followed with an argument that completely dismantles the objection or with a paragraph or two that acknowledges some validity in the objection and then you modify your account in light of it).
+• Voicing what a naysayer might say in objection to your claim.
+(This can be followed with an argument that completely dismantles the objection or with a paragraph or two that acknowledges some validity in the objection and then modifies your argument in light of it.)

 Category 3: Overcoming complications by adjusting/evolving/modifying

-• Modifying your account in response to complication.
+• Modifying your account in response to a complication.

 Note: modifications immediately become your new position/claim, so all the moves you might do to support, extend, challenge, or extrapolate from it are elsewhere on this handout.